SharifBaklava/SharifOS/README.md

 # SharifOS

 This project is under development.
-You welcome to check out the `dev` branch or other branches!
+You're welcome to check out the `dev` branch or other branches!